Infrastructure

 Which Plan Makes Sense

-- Starter ($69) — three wallets, RPC submission, and no profit split.
+• Starter ($69) — three wallets and RPC submission.
 The step up from Free for anyone trading regularly.

 Transparent by Design

 No hidden spread, no surprise withdrawal fee, no custody.
-The 0.85% per-trade fee, the Free-tier 30% split, and every position's PnL are all written to an on-chain ledger you can audit yourself.
-And because Soltrace is non-custodial, your funds sit in your own vault the whole time — you can withdraw anytime once any outstanding performance fee is settled.
+The 0.85% per-trade fee and every position's PnL are all written to an on-chain ledger you can audit yourself.
+And because Soltrace is non-custodial, your funds sit in your own vault the whole time — you can withdraw anytime once any outstanding per-trade fee is settled.

 Want the custody story behind that?
 Read What Non-Custodial Copy Trading Actually Means.
 Ready to pick a plan?
 Browse pricing or visit the Soltrace product page.